-You invest a huge amount of effort, time and resources in getting your design right.
-So the last thing you want is for it to come back from the printers looking like a blurry, incoherent mess.
+You invest a huge amount of effort, time and resources in getting your designs right.
+So the last thing you want is for them to come back from the printers looking like a blurry, incoherent mess.

 But if you’ve spent your career to date focused on digital-only design, you may be unsure about what to do when sending a design to print.
 So in this post we round up five fundamental things you need to know, with some links for extra reading to expand your knowledge further.

 The system that your computer software uses for generating colour on screen is not the same system that printers use.
 Computer graphics use the RGB colour system, which is made up of red, green and blue.
 But printers work with the cyan, magenta, yellow and black colour set – commonly referred to as CMYK.

 The RGB system has a greater range of colours than most printers can reproduce.
 If your designs are intended for digital only, you need your software set to RGB.
 If it’s for print, you must use CMYK.

 However, even working in CMYK, what you see on the screen won’t always be exactly what you’ll see on the printed product.
 That's why proofing your designs is so important.
 For more on this, read our article: How to colour-match your print projects.

 When you're working on the web, resolution isn't such an issue.
 But when it comes to printing, you’re going to need some very high-resolution files indeed, or your prints will come back blurry, muddy and incoherent.